open-education-hub/methodology/description.md

 Present the resources

-Do it step by step, make it digestable
+Do it step by step, make it digestible

 Clear and complete instructions